Podcast

 In this episode Rachel Hammersley joins me in Newcastle’s Lit and Phil to talk about the Presbyterian preacher and writer James Murray who helped to radicalise the region.

-09. The Muse and the Bard of Cumberland: Sue Allan on Susanna Blamire and Robert Anderson
+09. The Cumberland Bard, with Sue Allan on Robert Anderson

-In this double-bill episode independent scholar Dr Sue Allan discusses two of the most significant dialect poets of Georgian Northern England, the Cumbrians Susanna Blamire and Robert Anderson.
+In this episode independent scholar Dr Sue Allan discusses one of the most significant dialect poets of Georgian Northern England, Robert Anderson.

 10. Sarah Hodgson a radical type, with Helen Williams